ofiwg/libfabric/man/fi_endpoint.3.md

   performance by allowing the provider to avoid writing a completion entry for every operation.

-  The use of FI_COMPLETION is often paired with the call fi_sync.
-  FI_COMPLETION allows the user to suppress completions from being generated.
-In order for the application to ensure that all previous operations have completed, the application may call fi_sync.
-The successful completion of fi_sync indicates that all prior operations have completed successfully.

 An endpoint may also, or instead, be bound to a fabric counter.
 When binding an endpoint to a counter, the following flags may be specified.